Do It (Chloe x Halle song): Live performances

 Chloe x Halle first performed "Do It" at the Dear Class of 2020 virtual commencement event on June 6, 2020, which premiered via YouTube.
 The performance was broadcast from their backyard with both of them wearing custom cage dresses designed by Zana Bayne, created with stylist Zerina Akers, in white leather paired with latex undergarments, by Venus Prototype.
 On June 16, 2020, Chloe x Halle performed the song on The Today Show.
 On June 28, 2020, they performed the song at the BET Awards 2020.
 On August 3, 2020, they performed the song during the 31st GLAAD Media Awards with drag queens Mayhem Miller, Naomi Smalls, and Vanessa Vanjie Mateo.
 "Do It" was also performed during the duo's NPR Tiny Desk Concert, released on December 8, 2020, and during NBC's New Year's Eve 2021 special on December 31, 2020.

 Chart performance

 The song peaked at number 3 on the R&B Digital Song Sales chart, making it their first top five hit on that chart.
+The song debuted at number 83 on the Billboard Hot 100 on the week dated June 27, 2020, becoming the duo's first and only entry on the chart overall.
+The song fell off of the chart after three weeks, however, it would re-enter and peak at number 63 on the week dated September 19, 2020.